That's quite the feat since you started at the same time I did,

 Congratulations on your first finished puck!
 I think that Conk Bay Rum was my first also.

 There are some good suggestions in already, no need for me to add to those.
 Don't worry about the size of the puck, they all transfer nicely into whatever container you have with a little cutting or grating.

 I will say that you don't need to think of the next soap as a step up from your original Conk.
 Yes, there are many soaps that offer advantages over Conk soaps, but the Col Conk soaps are still good performers.
 I have been fortunate enough to try a lot of different soaps and creams, yet Conk remains in my rotation and I certainly enjoy using it more than some of the more expensive alternatives.
 Just don't try the lime.

-There are three critical types of moments in life: Times when we should use opportunity to be enamoured with finer details, and times we should ignore the minutia.
+There are 3 critical types of life moments: Times when we should be enamoured of the finer details, and times we should ignore the minutia.

 I don't see anyone recommending Mama Bear's!
 Shocking, just shocking.

-Merkur 38C, Simpson Colonel X2L, Speick Shave Stick, and Israeli Red Personna!
+Merkur 38C, Simpson Colonel X2L, Truefitt & Hill Grafton, and Israeli Red Personna!